drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

 	b.
 Cloned [@carpedm's Tensorflow repo](https://github.com/carpedm20/BEGAN-tensorflow), looked through it, got CelebA dataset, started running code.

-8. Leaving codes to train.
+8. Leaving codes to train overnight.
 Next time, I'd like to try to better understand the use of an autoencoder as the discriminator.

 ### Day 2:
-1. ???
+1. My office is <span style="color:red">hot</span>.
+Two Titan X GPUs pulling ~230W for 10 hours straight has put the cards up towards annoyingly high temperatures, as in ~ 85 Celsius!
+My previous nightly runs wouldn't even go above 60 C.   But the results -- espically from the straight-Tensorflow code -- are as incredible as advertised!
+(Not that I understand them yet.
+LOL.)
+2. Fished around a little more on the web for audio GAN applications.
+Found an [RNN-GAN application to MIDI](https://arxiv.org/abs/1611.09904), and found actual audio examples of [what not to do: don't try to just produce spectrograms with DCGAN and convert them to audio](http://deepsound.io/dcgan_spectrograms.html).
+The latter authors seem to have decided to switch to a SampleRNN approach.
+Perhaps it would be wise to heed their example? ;-)
+3.

 ## Papers
 Haven't read hardly any of these yet, just gathering them here for reference: